-Lending the iPad to any third party is strictly forbidden
+Lending ICT equipment to any third party is strictly forbidden

-Elected Members should never delete any of the SDDC supplied Apps.
-It should be noted that these will be updated or changed over time and ICT can do this remotely
+Elected Members should never attempt to delete software packages from ICT equipment.
+It should be noted that these will be updated or changed over time and ICT can do this remotely.

-Users are allowed to connect their iPads to their home or third party wifi networks, and this should be done where appropriate to minimise the cellular usage
+Members are allowed to connect their ICT equipment to their home or third party Wi-Fi networks, and this should be done where appropriate to minimise the cellular usage.